 Subject to such limitations as may be imposed from time to time by the NCAA or the Conference, the University shall provide the Program with up to the maximum permissible number of assistant coaches.
 The Employee shall have the authority to recommend the hiring and termination of assistant coaches for the Program, subject to the review of the University's Affirmative Action Officer and the Athletic Director and the approval of the President of the University, as the University's appointing authority, or the President's designee.
 All assistant coaches shall be University employees.
-It is understood that, except as may be provided in any other written employment agreement, assistant coaches are immediately responsible to the Employee, who will assign the duties of each of the assistant coaches, and that the Employee is responsible for the activities of such assistant coaches as those activities relate to the educational purposes and the athletic interests of the University.
+It is understood that, except as may be provided in any other written employment agreement, assistant coaches, and that the Employee is responsible for the activities of such assistant coaches as those activities relate to the educational purposes and the athletic interests of the University.
 It is further understood, however, that the Employee and assistant coaches are additionally responsible to the Athletic Director for compliance with the policies of the University, including its Athletic Department, with the rules and regulations of the NCAA and the constitution, bylaws, rules, regulations, and all official interpretations thereof, and the rules and regulations of the Conference, as may be in effect from time to time.